 How can I manage a bogus internet review that's harming my business?

-Opinions expressed by Entrepreneur contributors are their own.First off, if you truly wish to erase the awful comments that are being made, you may wish to invest in a paid listing on the reviews site for a couple reasons:
+My veterinary hospital performs humane euthanasias for a local municipality.
+While this is sad, sometimes it is necessary and it is legal.
+A local dog rescue group has posted false reviews online about my business.First off, if you truly wish to erase the awful comments that are being made, you may wish to invest in a paid listing on the reviews site for a couple reasons:

 1. You'll be able to find the people that you are looking for.